The apprenticeship process can sometimes be confusing. Below is a sample of Frequently Asked Questions we get from potential learners.

-For school and college leavers applying to start an apprenticeship with one of our employers – then the job advert will specify the criteria they are looking for.
-Most employers we work with are looking for individuals with a minimum of 5 GCSE’s grades from 9 to 4 (A to C), with at least a 4 in English and Maths.
+For school and college leavers applying to start an apprenticeship with one of our employers – the job advert will specify the criteria they are looking for.
+Most employers we work with are looking for individuals with a minimum of 5 GCSE grades from 9 to 4 (A to C), with at least a 4 in English and Maths.

-If you think you would be right for a role but worried you won’t meet the criteria, you can still get in contact with The Academy to discuss how we can help.
+If you think you would be right for a role but are worried you won’t meet the criteria, you can still get in contact with The Academy to discuss how we can help.

 What will I get paid as an apprentice?

 The current Apprenticeship Minimum wage (as of April 2023) is £5.28 per hour, which equates to £10,296 per annum (based on a 37.5-hour working week).
 However the employers we work with pay well over the Apprentice Minimum Wage – on average £13,000 per annum.
 The salary will be stated on the job advert.

 Existing employees starting an apprenticeship will continue to be paid their normal salary.

 Apprentices must be employed to continue their learning.
 However, it is easy to transfer the learning from one employer to another (as long as the new employer agrees to do this and pay any applicable fees).

 What happens at the end of the apprenticeship?

 Upon completion, there are several ways that you can continue to progress in your career.
 How you progress depends on the programme.
 Apprenticeships now range from Level 2, all the way up to Level 7.
 With each level completed, the idea is that you become more occupationally competent and better at your job as a result.

 With Accountancy, if you completed your AAT Level 3 with us, you can continue to study with us on our Level 4 AAT programme.
 Upon completion of your level 4, you can progress to CIMA/ACCA qualifications.